DealMakerTech/api/v1/clients/javascript/docs/UploadApi.md

 ## generateUrl

-> generateUrl(generateUrlRequest)
+> V1EntitiesPresignedUrlResult generateUrl(generateUrlRequest)

 Create a presigned URL for Amazon S3

-Create a presigned URL for Amazon S3
+Create a presigned URL for uploading file to Amazon S3 bucket

 ### Example